On this page

 Want to stop smoking?
 Here’s how to get support

-Help to stop smoking is available, check out your options here.
+Help to stop smoking is available, check out your local stop smoking services here.

 Stopping smoking isn’t easy.
 But hundreds of thousands of New Zealanders have done it, and you can too.